 At Scott H. Palmer, P.C., our legal team is led by Attorney Scott Palmer, a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization.
 As a specialist, Attorney Palmer is highly experienced in defending clients against fraud theft crime allegations at both the state and federal level, helping them understand the rights and penalties they face, and creating effective defense strategies that aim to secure the best outcome possible.

 If you or someone you love has been charged with a theft or fraud offense, it’s important to speak with an experience attorney as soon as possible.
 Time can help your lawyer investigate the situation and build an effective defense.
-Contact us today for a free consultation.
+Contact us today for a consultation.